-At the Osborne Head and Neck Institute, Dr. Gupta performs your surgery, meaning that a fellowship-trained laryngologist is the only person to operate on your voice.
+At the Osborne Head and Neck Institute, we perform your surgery, meaning that a fellowship-trained laryngologist is the only person to operate on your voice.
 No residents, physician assistants, or medical students perform any part of your procedure, unlike what happens at many teaching hospitals and universities, where young physician training is the standard.

 VOCAL CORD INJECTION